Yuzawa, Akita

 Yuzawa (湯沢市, Yuzawa-shi) is a city located in Akita Prefecture, Japan.
-As of 31 January 2023, the city had an estimated population of 44,346 in 17,789 households, and a population density of 56 persons per km².
+As of 31 January 2023, the city had an estimated population of 41,404 in 17,551 households and a population density of 52 persons per km2.
 The total area of the city is 790.91 km2.
 Yuzawa claims to be the birthplace of the famous Heian period poet Ono no Komachi.

 Geography

-Yuzawa is located at the far southeast corner of Akita Prefecture, bordered by mountains to the south, east and west.
+Yuzawa is located at the far southeast corner of Akita Prefecture in the southern part of the Yokote Basin, sandwiched between the Ōu Mountains to the east and the Dewa Mountains to the west.
+It has a lot of snow in winter, so the entire area is designated as a special heavy snowfall area.
+The urban area is located in the south of the Yokote Basin, and spreads out in the alluvial fan of the Kaneuchisawa River on the eastern side of the Omono River.